-where $\|\cdot\|_F$ is the Frobenius norm.
-Once the POD modes are obtained, an approximation to the full-order solutions of \eqref{alnc} from the reduced space spanned by the POD modes, can be written as
+with $\|\cdot\|_F$ denoting the Frobenius norm.
+Once the POD basis is obtained, an approximation for the full-order solutions of \eqref{alnc} from the reduced space spanned by the POD modes, is given as